-A simple way of differentiating a hammer-fired pistol from a striker-fired pistol is by determining how the primer of the chambered cartridgeA cartridge is a single unit of ammunition.
-Modern ammunition is a self-contained capsule incorporating a projectile (the bullet), propellant (the powder), a primer and a case. is struck to fire the gun.
+A simple way of differentiating a hammer-fired pistol from a striker-fired pistol is by determining how the primer of the chambered cartridge is struck to fire the gun.
 A hammer-fired gun has a firing pin that must be struck by a visible hammer when the trigger is pulled to fire the gun.

 A major benefit of the hammer-fired design is that it can be visually or physically determined whether the hammer is cocked or not.
 As one might expect, there are exceptions currently in production where the hammer is concealed, insignificant enough to be ignored unless one is present in a class.

 A striker-fired gun uses a spring-loaded firing pin, commonly referred to as a “striker,” to indent the primer of the chambered cartridge to fire the gun.
-The entire mechanism is housed within the slideA slide is the piece of a pistol that slides or reciprocates along the top of the frame every time the pistol is fired.
-It forms the breech of the pistol and usually holds the barrel, ejector and firing pin mechanisms, as well as mounts the sights. of the pistol, making it easy to differentiate from those equipped with a hammer.
+The entire mechanism is housed within the slide of the pistol, making it easy to differentiate from those equipped with a hammer.
 Though these differences are obvious, the differences between how a trigger operates on hammer- and striker-fired pistols are equally stark.

-Pros and Cons
+Striker vs. Hammer Pros and Cons

 Striker-fired pistols offer ease of use, with pre-cocked firing mechanisms requiring minimal trigger pressure.
 Short trigger reset facilitates rapid follow-up shots, making them efficient for self-defense.
 However, a potential drawback lies in the absence of external manual safeties, necessitating heightened trigger-finger discipline.